-If your lawn has random dead patches, or leaves on your trees look like something attacked them with a scissors, chances are you can thank Japanese beetles.
+If your lot has random discolored patches, or leaves on your trees look like a lunatic attacked them with a scissors, chances are you can blame Japanese beetles.

-In the past five years, this destructive pest has rampaged into Hartland, southeast WI and northern
+In the past five years, this invasive pest has rampaged into Hartland, southeast

-Japanese beetles are the most far-ranging turf-grass pest in the U.S. - including Hartland.
-Adults bore into grass to lay eggs.
-The hatched grubs in the lawn devour the roots of grasses and other plants.
+Japanese beetles are the most far-flung turf-grass pest in the U.S. - including Hartland.
+Adults tunnel into grass to lay eggs.
+The hatched grubs in the lawn destroy the roots of grasses and other plants.
 Brown tracks or large spots result.

-Ready to confront the Japanese beatles before they go after your trees and foliage?
+Ready to go after the Japanese beatles before they devour your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.